Work permit requirements – information for employers

 Newly established companies

 If your company is newly established and you would like to employ a citizen of a non-EU country, special regulations are in effect.
 The Swedish Migration Agency considers any business that has been operational for less than one year to be newly established.
 In addition to the regulations above, as a newly established company you must document how the business will guarantee the salary of the prospective employee seeking a work permit.
-For more information, see If the person will apply for a work permit.
+For more information, see When you are employing someone from a country outside the EU.

 Newly established companies registered in a non-EU country but which operate in Sweden must have a subsidiary branch registered in Sweden.
 The subsidiary branch is responsible for documenting the applicable terms of employment in the offer of employment, as well as providing further information to the Migration Agency where necessary.
 Registration occurs with the Swedish Companies Registration Office.

-More information about how to prove that you fulfil the requirements as an employer and what to do when you are employing someone who requires a work permit.
+More information about how to prove that you fulfil the requirements as an employer and what to do when you are employing someone from a country outside the EU who requires a work permit.